Bazaar of Pristina: Early destruction

 Bazaar and some other parts of Pristina were destroyed by two great fires in 1859 and 1863, just while Pristina was having its peak development.

-In 1912, following the Serbian invasions, many feudal and intellectual Albanian and Turkish families were deported to Turkey.
+In 1912, following the Serbian reconquering, many feudal and intellectual Albanian and Turkish families were deported to Turkey.
 Among them were the main town's craftsmen.
 As a result, the shops were abandoned and Bazaar significance started fading.

 Destroy the old, and build the new

 The peak of communist politics was during the 1950s when the urban development was established under the motto “Destroy the old, build the new’.
 Pristina had eastern features till the end of the Second World War.
 After this period destruction of these characteristics and old parts of the city took place.

 The Ottoman bazaar and large parts of the historic center (including mosques, churches, houses) were destroyed.

 A significant part of old Pristina was destroyed to be replaced later with newer architecture.
 Old buildings were substituted with new ones, and streets were widened and paved with cobblestones.
 Few remaining old buildings, belonging to Ottoman period, were left without institutional care.

 "Until the end of World War II, Pristina has been a typical oriental city.
 After liberation, Pristina experienced rapid development, becoming a modern city.
 Shops and unstable old structures started disappearing, making space for building high buildings of modern style”.

 The so-called “Unstable old structures”, which covered one of the largest bazaars in the region were demolished after the war.
 This spiritual center of the city has lost its mosque, a catholic church and synagogues.
 Since the 1945, the story of Pristina is a gray, tragic story of its destruction and many misfortunes.
 During the communist era, the annihilation of the past was the outcome of non liberal politics.

 In the aftermath of World War Two, Yugoslavia was governed by communist authorities who implemented various modernisation drives toward changing the architectural landscape and design of urban settlements.
 These measures were aimed at altering the panorama of a settlement that was deemed to have elements associated with an unwanted Ottoman past and features deemed as "backward".
 Starting from the late 1940s, architectural heritage in main urban centres of Kosovo began to be destroyed, mainly conducted by the local government as part of urban modernisation schemes.
 During the 1950s this process was undertaken by the Urban Planning Institute (Urbanistički zavod) of Yugoslavia with the most prominent example in Kosovo of the socialist modernisation drive being in Pristina.
-The Ottoman Prishtina bazaar contained 200 shops set in blocks devoted to a craft or guild owned by Albanians grouped around a mosque, located in the centre of Prishtinë.
+The Ottoman Pristina bazaar contained 200 shops set in blocks devoted to a craft or guild owned by Albanians grouped around a mosque, located in the centre of Pristina.
 These buildings were expropriated in 1947 and demolished by labour brigades known as Popular Fronts (Albanian: Fronti populluer, Serbian: Narodnifront).